US envoy for Haiti resigns citing 'inhumane' deportations | DW | 23.09.2021

 "I will not be associated with the United States' inhumane, counterproductive decision to deport thousands of Haitian refugees and illegal immigrants to Haiti," Foote wrote in his resignation letter to US secretary of State Antony Blinken.

-The Biden administration has come under fire from human rights organisations in recent days, following the deportion of thousands of Haitian migrants.
+The Biden administration has come under fire from human rights organizations in recent days, following the deportation of thousands of Haitian migrants.

-Foote said that Haiti, a country plagued by corruption, gang violence and poverty, could not deal with forced returns of this scale.
+Foote said Haiti, a country plagued by corruption, gang violence and poverty, could not deal with forced returns on this scale.

 The Haitian population "simply cannot support the forced infusion of thousands of returned migrants lacking food, shelter, and money without additional, avoidable human tragedy," he said.